DataDog/dd-trace-dotnet/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

 ### Optional quick start:
-**If you don't have an application and don't want to set one up, you can use this repository: https://github.com/DataDog/azureservicefabric-dotnet-tracing-sample Change out the API Key as in [step 2](#2-set-up-the-datadog-agent) and deploy this sample to an Azure Service Fabric cluster to test it out.**
+**If you don't have an application and don't want to set one up, you can use the repository this article is based on.
+Change the API Key as in [step 2](#2-set-up-the-datadog-agent) and deploy this sample to an Azure Service Fabric cluster to get started right away. https://github.com/DataDog/azureservicefabric-dotnet-tracing-sample **

 ## 1. Create a service fabric application